lazycoder52/Final-Project/README.md

-## Dynamic Pricing for Urban Parking Lots
+# Dynamic Pricing for Urban Parking Lots

-### 1. Project Overview
+## Project Overview

 This project implements a dynamic pricing engine for 14 urban parking lots using real-time data.
-The system leverages features such as occupancy, queue length, traffic congestion, special day indicators, and vehicle type to set parking prices that reflect current demand.
+The system uses features such as occupancy, queue length, traffic congestion, special day indicators, and vehicle type to set parking prices that reflect current demand.
 The goal is to optimize utilization and revenue while ensuring fair and explainable pricing for users.

-### 2. Tech Stacks Used
+## Tech Stacks Used

-- **Programming Language:** Python 3.x
+- Python 3.x
-- **Data Processing:** pandas, numpy
+- pandas, numpy
-- **Visualization:** Bokeh
+- Bokeh (visualization)
-- **(Optional/Documented) Real-Time Streaming:** Pathway
+- (Documented) Pathway (for real-time streaming)
-- **Development Environment:** Jupyter Notebook / Google Colab
+- Jupyter Notebook / Google Colab

-### 3. Architecture Diagram
+## Architecture Diagram

-You can create an architecture diagram using Mermaid (for markdown) or any diagram tool.
-Here’s a Mermaid example you can paste into your README or markdown cell:

-Click to expand Mermaid Diagram (copy as-is into Markdown with Mermaid support)

 ```mermaid
 flowchart TD